ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 * Cluster-level Logging
 * Network Plugins

-### How can we create object in Kubernetes?
-We can request object creation in three ways
-* API
-* kubectl
-* GUI

 ### Where are these objects stored?
 Kubernetes stores the serialized state of objects by writing them into `etcd`.